Cognigy/Cognigy-CLI/README.md

 For Endpoints, Transformers will be separately stores as TypeScript files

+## Installation

+### Install globally

+We recommend to install the Cognigy.AI CLI globally to use wherever you like.
+In order to so, perform the following step.

+`npm install -g @cognigy/cognigy-cli`

+### Use locally

+Alternatively you can use a local copy by performing the following steps:

+1. Clone the repo
+2. Run `npm ci`
+3. Run `npm run build`
+4. Run `node build/cognigy init`
+5. (optional) Run `npm link` to enable running `cognigy` globally

 ## Configuration

 Configuration can be provided either as environment variables or inside a config.json file.
 The config.json can be created by executing `cognigy init`.